victorops/jekyll-sitemap/README.md

 # Jekyll Sitemap Generator Plugin

+# This is plugin is a fork of jekyll-sitemap, it has been modified to  be used in victorops.com only.

 *Jekyll plugin to silently generate a sitemaps.org compliant sitemap for your Jekyll site*

 [![Build Status](https://travis-ci.org/jekyll/jekyll-sitemap.svg?branch=master)](https://travis-ci.org/jekyll/jekyll-sitemap)